WebReflection/usignal/README.md

 ### TODO

-- [ ] provide *async* effects to play well with libraries based on signals
+- [x] provide *async* effects to play well with libraries based on signals - v0.4.0
 - [ ] find out some good benchmark to test against *preact/signals-core* and *solid-js* to see if there's room for some improvement